Top Scholarships to Study in Japan in 2026

 You also get a chance to know fellow MEXT scholars through networking activities.

-• Research Student (for Research studies).
+• Research Student (for Research Studies).

 • College of Technology Students (Undergraduate level leading to an Associate Degree Diploma).